Max Bögl | Maglev Technology | Autodesk

 Trains can also run practically wear-free, making them even more cost effective.
 In contrast to the wheels and rails of a tram, for example, the track and the undercarriage have no contact on the TSB.
 There’s also no contact between the stator and the elements, as the TSB employs a short stator in the vehicle, instead of a long stator on the track.

-The TSB might sound like the ideal solution, but realizing such a radical change within the transportation industry always takes a little convincing.

 Max Bögl relies on 3D models to draw potential customers to the new technology.
 “Visual representations are very important in the project development phase,” Rau says.
-Max Bögl uses Autodesk solutions such as InfraWorks (US site), Civil 3D, Navisworks (US site), and Inventor (US site) to produce 3D visualizations of the TSB for each area of the project.
+Max Bögl uses Autodesk solutions such as InfraWorks, Civil 3D, Navisworks, and Inventor to produce 3D visualisations of the TSB for each area of the project.

 A bird’s-eye view of the half-mile-long test track in the southeastern German state of Bavaria.
 The demonstration track in China is more than 2 miles long.
 Courtesy of Firmengruppe Max Bögl.